Texas vs. Xavier: Odds, spread, over/under - NCAA Tournament Sweet 16

 - In terms of its odds to win the national championship (+1000), Texas is fifth-best in the country.
 It is the same according to the computer rankings.

-- The Longhorns were +2200 to win the national championship at the beginning of the season, and have now moved up to +1000, which is the 75th-biggest change in the country.
+- Oddsmakers have moved the Longhorns' national championship odds up from +2200 at the beginning of the season to +1000.
+Among all teams in college basketball, that is the 75th-biggest change.

-- Texas' chances of winning the national championship, based on its odds, are 9.1%.

 Xavier Futures Odds